LBRYians/epic-lbryian-bot/README.md

 If you have not created one, create it with the `.json` extension and `{}` as the content initially.

 ###  Meme Championships
-This bot can host meme championships with upvote/downvote system.
+This bot can host meme championships with upvote system.
 Each championship has its own metadata.
 This can be generated using the `src/championship/setUpChampionshipStructure.js` script.

 #### Creating One